Top 10 Call Center software

 2022.
 Contact center analytics firm Loris raises $12M

-Contact center analytics firm Loris has raised $12 million in a Series A round.
-It's software is designed to coach customer service reps rather than respond to customer requests.
-At the heart of the software is an AI-based solution delivering de-escalation techniques and language suggest features that guide customer service agents through the most challenging conversations.
-Loris offers granular, impactful data that can drive decisions across the business, because it incorporates customer sentiment in real-time, every day.
-We see the future of commercial winners and losers tied to customer service experiences and their direct impact on the profit chain.
+Contact center analytics company Loris has recently secured $12 million in a Series A funding round.
+Rather than focusing on simply responding to customer requests, Loris' software is designed to coach and support customer service representatives.
+At the core of the software lies an AI-powered solution that provides de-escalation techniques and suggests language to guide agents through challenging conversations.
+Loris offers detailed and impactful data that can drive informed decisions across the organization, as it incorporates real-time customer sentiment on a daily basis.
+We believe that the future success or failure of businesses will be closely tied to the customer service experiences they deliver and the direct impact these experiences have on their profitability.

 2022.
 SaaS Labs raises $42 million for its AI-based call quality monitoring platform